tkm3d1a/image-gallery-udemy/README.md

 ## Stage 2 (Python/flask API)

 Worklog:
+_12-24-22_
+- Began integration of front end with self made API
+- Tested throughout with Postman
+- Added CORS to API app to allow cross origin requests
+- Integrated Python linter and autoformats
+- Have full new-image request implemented

 _12-11-22_
 - Started up again with new branch
 - set up python environment using pipenv